quantumish/nescient/readme.md

 # nescient
 ## About
 A convolutional neural network designed to detect lung lesions in chest radiographs.
+Read the [writeup](./ml-project-1.pdf) for a more in-depth explanation!

 ## Usage
 Warning: this project relies on being on an Intel system with GPUs that have CUDA support!